cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Figure out a system to allow StatusContext to help out postioning a new window vs the launch window

 ## Ideas
+ - Provide a bit of abstraction to easily do MarkDown help text - see pdftocairo notes in settings - that works ok but font size doesn't match, link handler is code behind...
  - Photo Gallery - The current set of Content Types are proving in a few months of use to represent nicely what I want to store - but I am starting to wonder what the cost/benefit/opportunity might be to store photos beyond what is being used on the site and essentially have this as my photo site?
 Worried that cost may actually become an issue
  - 'Subsites' for years?
 When thinking about the photo gallery I started to wonder about the idea that you create in distinct units - so what if each 'year' of a site was essentially frozen in time, you reached the end of a 'unit' and you ended with a static website for the year that no longer 'needed' any updates to live for as long as you wanted - everything frozen...
 Maybe this idea is really best as buckets and subdomains and doesn't really relate to the app?
  - Top of the html page menu - or other 'nav' idea (maybe just a one level set of links that collapses on mobile? or...)